lalebot/pip-prom-tom/README.md

 $ make
 $ make test
 $ make install
+```

-#Edit your shell configuration file to add $HOME/meme/bin to your shell path.
+Then, edit your shell configuration file to add $HOME/meme/bin to your shell path.
 This can often be done by editing the file named .profile to add the following line:
-$ export PATH=$HOME/meme/bin:$PATH
-```
+**export PATH=$HOME/meme/bin:$PATH**

 ## Descarga e instalación del script